greggelong/rpsca/README.md

     -if the cell is paper and there are more scissors than paper in the   neighborhood (including the cell itself) --paper changes to scissors

-    -if the cell is scissors and there are more rocks than scissors in the neighborhood (including the cell itself) --scissors changes to paper
+    -if the cell is scissors and there are more rocks than scissors in the neighborhood (including the cell itself) --scissors changes to rocks

 This leads to a boring state rather quickly as each type carves out its place